trung/daml/docs/source/daml-integration-kit/index.rst

   they need to integrate DAML with their ledger of choice completely on their own.

-  Before reaching BETA status, we expect to have
+  Before reaching BETA status, we expect to have:

   - hardened our test tooling,
   - built tooling for benchmarking DAML ledgers,